 Client API

-The Client API is a lightweight JSON API that is available on the WhatPulse client (version 2.7 and above) to retrieve real-time statistics from your local computer.
+The Client API is a lightweight JSON HTTP and WebSocket API that is available on the WhatPulse client to retrieve real-time statistics from your local computer.
 It is a small web server that is embedded in the client and is disabled by default.
-You will need to enable it before attempting to make a connection, see our Help Center for more information on the setting.
+You will need to enable it before attempting to make a connection, see this article for more information on the setting.
 The Client API does not need authentication, only enabling and the connecting IP address has to be allowed.

 Endpoint | HTTP Method | Description |